-(c) Notwithstanding the provisions of clauses (a) and (b) of this subparagraph, Regents examination requirements that have been exempted pursuant to subparagraph (vi) of paragraph (5) of subdivision (a) of this section shall not be considered in the calculation to determine whether such student has achieved an average of 90 percent for purposes of awarding a Regents diploma with an honors endorsement.
+(c) Notwithstanding the provisions of clauses (a) and (b) of this subparagraph, Regents examination requirements that have been exempted pursuant to subparagraph (vi) of paragraph (5) of subdivision (a) of this section shall not be considered in the calculation to determine whether such student has achieved an average of 90 for purposes of awarding a Regents diploma with an honors endorsement provided the student has at least three Regents examinations scores.
+In the event the student has fewer than three Regents exam scores due to being exempted pursuant to subparagraph (vi) of paragraph (5) of subdivision (a) of this section, the student's final course grade for each course in which a Regents examination exemption was granted shall be substituted for the Regents exam score in determining whether such student has achieved an average of 90 for purposes of awarding a Regents diploma with honors endorsement.

-17. Clause (d) of subparagraph (iv) of paragraph (7) of subdivision (b) of Section100.5 of the Regulations of the Commissioner of Education is amended to read as follows:
+17. Clause (d) of subparagraph (iv) of paragraph (7) of subdivision (b) of Section 100.5 of the Regulations of the Commissioner of Education is amended to read as follows:

 (d) Science, three units of credit and one of the Regents examinations in science or an approved alternative pursuant to section 100.2(f) of this Part.
-In order to qualify to take a Regents examination in any of the sciences a student must complete 1,200 minutes of actual hands-on (not simulated) laboratory experience with satisfactory documented laboratory reports, provided that, for students who attend educational programs administered pursuant to Education Law section 112 and Part 116 or 118 of this Title, the 1,200 minutes of laboratory experience may be met through a combination of hands-on and simulated laboratory experience.
-The 1,200 minutes of laboratory experience must be in addition to the required classroom instruction associated with earning a unit of credit, except that the 1,200 minutes of laboratory experience is not required for a student to be exempted from a Regents examination pursuant to subparagraph (vi) of paragraph (5) of subdivision (a) of this section.
+In order to qualify to take a Regents examination in any of the sciences a student must complete 1,200 minutes of actual hands-on (not simulated) laboratory experience with satisfactory documented laboratory reports, provided that, for students who attend educational programs administered pursuant to Education Law section 112 and Part 116 or 118 of this Title, and for all students where such hands-on laboratory experience cannot be completed [during the 2020-2021 school year] as a result of the COVID-19 crisis, the 1,200 minutes of laboratory experience may be met through a combination of hands-on and simulated laboratory experience.
+The 1,200 minutes of laboratory experience must be in addition to the required classroom instruction associated with earning a unit of credit, provided, however, for the 2019-2020 and 2020-2021 school years, including the 2020 and 2021 summer sessions, the 1,200 minutes of laboratory experience is not required for a student to qualify to take a Regents examination where such student is unable to meet the 1,200-minute requirement due to the COVID-19 crisis and, provided further, that 1,200 minutes of laboratory experience is not required for a student to subparagraph (vi) of paragraph (5) of subdivision (a) of this section.

-18. Clause (c) of subparagraph (v) of paragraph (7) of subdivision (b) of Section100.5 of the Regulations of the Commissioner of Education is amended to read as follows:
+18. Clause (c) of subparagraph (v) of paragraph (7) of subdivision (b) of Section 100.5 of the Regulations of the Commissioner of Education is amended to read as follows: